Dariela07/CA_Artificial_Intelligence_Driven_Decision_Making/README.md

 At least 5 units of P4 must be produced.

 # Results
-The code is well documented and the results are as follows:
+The code is well documented in the python file and the results are as follows:

 In conclusion, the optimal solution was found using CBC MILP Solver:
--“Status: OptimizationStatus.OPTIMAL
+- “Status: OptimizationStatus.OPTIMAL
--Optimal Production for P1: 0.0
+- Optimal Production for P1: 0.0
--Optimal Production for P2: 0.0
+- Optimal Production for P2: 0.0
--Optimal Production for P3: 10.0
+- Optimal Production for P3: 10.0
--Optimal Production for P4: 10.0
+- Optimal Production for P4: 10.0
--Optimal Production for P5: 10.0
+- Optimal Production for P5: 10.0
--Total Labor: 100.0
+- Total Labor: 100.0
--Total Machine Time: 80.0
+- Total Machine Time: 80.0
--Total Raw Material: 70.0
+- Total Raw Material: 70.0
--Total profit: $210.0”
+- Total profit: $210.0”